snowdriftcoop/snowdrift/README.md

 * For learning Haskell, check out the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell), which also has links to additional resources.
 * Stack Overflow user postings are FLO (CC-BY-SA), see the tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
 * Alongside #snowdrift on freenode.net, the #yesod and #haskell channels are also active and helpful
-* "cabal repl" is a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) with connection to the project code.
-Then, you can easily import particular files from the code and explore the functions.
+* A useful tool is "cabal repl" — a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) in a mode connected to the project.
+Using that, you can easily import files from the code and explore the functions.

 Our front-end uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are many cases where we use our own custom CSS.